How to Lose Customers and Alienate Subscribers

 Hello!

-Dear [first_name], we noticed that you already used 500 call minutes this month, with two weeks remaining in this billing period.
-Your bill currently stands today at [$X] and minutes are charged at $0.03 cents each.’
+“Dear [first_name], we noticed that you have already used 500 call minutes this month, with two weeks remaining in the billing period.
+Your current bill stands at [$X], with additional minutes charged at $0.03 each.”

-Billing Reminders Used as Incentives
+Billing Reminders as Incentives

-Fixed Prices don’t Always Mean Fixed Time Periods
+Fixed Prices Don’t Always Mean Fixed Time Periods

 Also read: